Rules / Young Farmer of the Year

 The FBD Young Farmer of the Year Awards are run annually by Macra na Feirme in partnership with the IFA.
 The competition was launched in 1999 and has been successful in raising the profile of young farmers within their community by recognising their achievements and contribution to farming.

 There is a substantial prize fund available to winners, which includes:

 • Category winners - €500 each.

-In addition, jackets are presented to each individual county winner, along with specially commissioned trophies for category winners and the overall winner.
+In addition, jackets are presented to each semi-finalists, along with specially commissioned trophies for category winners and the overall winner.
 Prizes and categories are subject to annual review.

 Application forms are available for download from the Macra website at www.macra.ie

 The closing date for entries to the 2021 competition will be in August.

 Adjudication Candidates are judged under the following criteria: